 Driving Saga with Kids: A Family Rental-Car Guide for the West Kyushu Coast (2026)

 Saga prefecture rewards the family who rents a car.
-Public transport works for Saga city + Karatsu, but the best stops — Yobuko morning market, Niji-no-Matsubara beach, Mifuneyama gardens, and the back-road approach to Ureshino — are awkward without a car.
-With kids, a 2-day rental loop covers most of the prefecture without long drive days.
+Public transport works fine for Saga city and central Karatsu, but the best stops are awkward to reach without your own wheels.

 Why drive in Saga with kids?